 Under Windows 2000/XP/Vista/7/8, our utilities don't use the Aspi layer any more.
 We wrote a specific service, named Lsdiorw, running under the local system account, which calls SPTI and IOCTL functions and allows plain users, even without administrator rights, to access the foreign physical drives not handled by Windows.

-When running MacDisk installer (demo/trial version or full version), a special installer for the Lsdiorw service, named instserv.exe is launched (which
+When running MacDisk installer (all versions), a special installer for the Lsdiorw service, named instserv.exe is launched (which